Multiple students have contacted me about my listing. Can I invite them all to

 or research interests to select the student(s) with

 whom they apply.
-If you would strongly prefer to
+If you are approached by multiple prospective applicants,

 please assist the other students by suggesting